Michael Chapman (singer): Early life

+Folk beginnings, Harvest and Decca

-He first appeared on the London and Cornwall folk music circuits in 1967, including the Piper's Folk Club in Penzance, alongside John Martyn and Roy Harper.
-His first album was Rainmaker in 1969.
-The producer was Gus Dudgeon who also produced records by Elton John, David Bowie, Steeleye Span and many others.
-Rainmaker was released on the EMI progressive label Harvest, and Chapman played the folk and progressive circuits during the festivals of the early 1970s, with Mick Ronson, Rick Kemp and Keef Hartley.
+Chapman first appeared on the London and Cornwall folk music circuits in 1967, including the Piper's Folk Club in Penzance, alongside John Martyn and Roy Harper.
+His first album was Rainmaker (1969), produced by Gus Dudgeon, who also worked with Elton John, David Bowie and Steeleye Span, and released on the EMI progressive label Harvest.

 While living in Kingston upon Hull, Chapman recorded a further three albums for Harvest.
-Fully Qualified Survivor, again produced by Gus Dudgeon with lush strings arranged by Paul Buckmaster, received much critical acclaim from the likes of BBC Radio 1 DJ John Peel, and contained his best-known track, "Postcards of Scarborough".
-Window and Wrecked Again followed, the latter being Chapman's attempt at a Memphis album.
-Brass arrangements featured on biographical tracks like "Shuffleboat River Farewell" and the title track.
-After a tour of the United States with Rick Kemp, Chapman signed to Decca's subsidiary, Deram, recording an increasingly rockier set of albums.
+Fully Qualified Survivor (1970), again produced by Dudgeon and with lush strings arranged by Paul Buckmaster, received much critical acclaim from the likes of BBC Radio 1 DJ John Peel, and contained his best-known track, "Postcards of Scarborough".
+It "included some of his finest and most varied songs" and featured Mick Ronson on guitar, who collaborated with David Bowie immediately afterwards, with some critics noticing similarities in Bowie's Hunky Dory (1971).
+Rick Kemp played bass and Barry Morgan was on drums and congas.
+Keef Hartley was a frequent collaborator during this period.

+Window (also 1970) and Wrecked Again (1971) quickly followed, the latter having a Memphis flavour and featuring brass arrangements on the title track and "Shuffleboat River Farewell".
+After a tour of the United States with Kemp, Chapman signed to Decca's subsidiary, Deram, recording an increasingly rockier set of albums.
 Championed by Charles Shaar Murray and John Peel, he retained a high profile, a lively draw on the college circuit in the UK and across mainland Europe.
 The record producer Don Nix worked on the album Savage Amusement, which included several songs from the past.
 Chapman and Kemp used the album's title for a band in the mid 1980s.

+Post-Decca independent releases

-1977 saw the end of Chapman's Decca deal, and the beginning of an association with Criminal Records in 1978 and the two labels produced versions of The Man Who Hated Mornings.
-Chapman released a record of guitar instruction, and continued giving concerts and recording in a variety of styles and with varying formations.
+Chapman's Decca deal ended with the release of The Man Who Hated Mornings (1977), which was almost immediately re-issued as part of his association with Criminal Records, in 1978.
+He followed this with an LP of guitar instruction, and continued giving concerts and recording in a variety of styles, and with varying formations.
 Chapman then started a period of prolific recording activity, recording for numerous smaller record labels, and playing the folk and club circuits.
 The 1980s was a quieter time for Chapman.
-He continued to make recordings that straddled musical genres and pushed his guitar playing to the fore, but had neither the profile nor sales of the previous decade.
+He continued to make recordings that straddled musical genres and pushed his guitar playing to the fore, but had neither the profile nor sales of the previous decade, and "for a while he supplemented his income by delivering cars".